 2. Go on the public ferries.
 It'll cost you about $6 and it's a 45 minute loop and gives you nice views of the river.
 After all, Brisbane is the "river city."

 3. Go to one of the countless thai restaurants.
 Thai restaurants currently rule in Brisbane.

 4. Catch a train to Ipswitch to get an inkling of what was once a bustling mining town.

 5. Wander around the lovely Roma St parklands.

 6. Go up the clock tower above the city hall.
 There's a free classic elevator ride up.
 Also check out the anglican cathedral, the last gothic cathedral in the world and only recently completed.

 7. It's not technically Brisbane, but go up or down the coast.
-You can get a train all the way to the Gold Coast, or halfway to the sunshine coast and go the rest of the way by bus. over 11 years ago
+You can get a train all the way to the Gold Coast, or halfway to the sunshine coast and go the rest of the way by bus. almost 12 years ago